erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     * :ref:`Switch<switch_dc>` to the **main** virtual data center.
     * Go to :guilabel:`Datacenter -> Settings` and click on :guilabel:`Show global settings`.
 Search for the **VMS_IMAGE_VM_NIC** setting and set it to ``2``.
 It tells the *Danube Cloud* system that compute nodes should contact the internal image server (`img01.local`) on the second virtual NIC (the overlay one).
 Click :guilabel:`Update Settings` on the bottom (or hit enter when typing ``2``).

-Now, you have a working overlay configuration.
+Now you have a working overlay configuration.
 You can add your own overlays and :ref:`overlay rules<enable_overlays_create_orules>`.

 .. _enable_overlays_create_orules: